Emik03/KeepCoding/Documentation/KeepCoding_Game_PlayerSettings.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding').[Game](KeepCoding_Game.md 'KeepCoding.Game')
 ## Game.PlayerSettings Class
 Allows access into the player settings from the game.
 Do not use this class in the unity editor.
-Written by Emik.
 ```csharp
 public static class Game.PlayerSettings
 ```